 The City has developed an inventory of public and private housing, health, and social services agencies.
 The City regularly updates the inventory and maintains a point of contact for each agency.
-Additionally, the City obtains the agency-specific 5-Year Consolidated and Annual Action Plans and maintains these plans in a resource binder to facilitate coordination in future program years.
+Additionally, the City maintains the agency-specific 5-Year Consolidated and Annual Action Plans in a resource binder to facilitate coordination for future program years.